|

 compared to the flow rate of oxygen, for example, in oxyacetylene welding and cutting.
 Also, many companies copy the original Heliarc Torches, Collets, Collet

-Bodies and Hose Assemblies and use the original part numbers.
+Bodies and Hose Assemblies and even use the original part numbers.
 They

 also continue to copy the somewhat unusual 12 ½ foot length of the shorter